uboslinux/ubos-docs/sphinx/developers/app-test.rst

 The essence of the test are the ``getMustContain`` and similar statements in the states.
-``getMustContain`` will perform an HTTP GET operation on the provided URL (relative to the location at which the app was installed), and make sure that the received content contains a certain pattern.
+``getMustContain`` will perform an HTTP GET operation on the provided URL (relative to the location at which the :term:`App` was installed), and make sure that the received content contains a certain pattern.
 If not, it will print the provided error message.

 The full API is `here <https://github.com/uboslinux/ubos-tools/blob/master/webapptest/vendor_perl/UBOS/WebAppTest/TestContext.pm>`_.